wmde/wikibase-release-pipeline/development/images/wbs-tools/UPDATING.md

 Review the application, dependencies, and Node runtime changes since the latest `wbs-tools@<version>` tag.
 Check compatibility with the mounted WBS checkout, the `wbs` command, generated configuration, Docker, Git, and the installer.

 The WBS tools image can be published independently.
-WBS selects an exact version, so update and release WBS separately when normal installations must use the new image by default.
+WBS selects its compatible major tag, so minor and patch tools releases become available to normal installations without a WBS release.
+A new tools major version requires a WBS release to select it.

 ## 2. Determine the impact